 at EPFL Library

 Although the School of Criminal Sciences is part of the University of Lausanne, most of its printed books are stored and can be borrowed here at the EPFL Library.
-You can find them in the BEAST catalogue.
-If you cannot find the document on-site, you may be able to locate it in one of the 140 libraries in Switzerland in the NEBIS network and order it directly online.
-Finally, if a document cannot be found either in our BEAST catalogue or in the NEBIS network, you can request it from our inter-library loan service.
+You can find them in the BEAST catalog.
+If you cannot find the document on-site, you may be able to locate it in one of the 470 libraries in Switzerland in swisscovery and order it directly online.
+You can also request the interlibrary loan (ILL) service.

 In order to access them, you must be connected to the EPFL computer network.